jedediah/kahlua/docs/readme.txt

 Kahlua can easily be integrated with a J2ME project - see the example midlet in the distribution.
-The Java source code just one class file and about 130 lines of easy to read Java.
+The Java source code is just one class file and about 130 lines of easy to read Java.

 Kahlua may also be used for J2SE- or J2EE projects, but you would need to